 Courtesy of The Citadel Athletics

-The Citadel returns home for Homecoming 2010 against the Elon Phoenix.
-Kickoff against the Phoenix is set for 2 p.m. in the Bulldogs' Red Out game.
+The Citadel heads to Wofford next Saturday for a 1:30 p.m. kickoff against the Terriers in Spartanburg.
 For more information on Bulldog Football, visit the official website of The Citadel Athletics at www.CitadelSports.com.